HoGentTIN/rm-paper-en/instructions/5-methodology.md

     - Also describe the end result or deliverable of each phase.
 What tangible result does each phase have?
 This can be, for example, a summary of the specialist literature, a list of requirements structured according to the MoSCoW method, a test setup consisting of virtual machines, etc.

+    - Avoid the "waterfall model", but use an iterative approach.

+    - If you ask ChatGPT to write out your methodology, the result will be a word salad without any substance, too vague and consequently completely useless (and will also result in a grade of 0 for the paper).
+So write the text yourself!

 - Try to think of a timing for each phase.
+Give yourself deadlines for each phase/deliverable!

+    - Some deadlines are fixed, such as the submission of the paper.
+Work backwards from these deadlines to determine when you should have completed each phase.
+If we assume you enroll for the Bachelor's thesis in the model track:

+        - End of fall semester, week 12: submit research proposal
+        - End of spring semester, week 1: submit improved proposal (after feedback by promotor)
+        - End of week 6: draft version literature review
+        - End of week 11: draft version thesis
+        - End of week 13: final version thesis

+    - When you describe how long a phase will take, be specific.
+Keep in mind that in the typical model track, you're supposed to spend 4 days a week on your internship and 1 day on your thesis research.

+        - If you write that you're going to work for *one week* on a specific phase, what do you mean exactly?
+1 working day or 5 working days spread over five weeks?
+Or maybe you're going to work on it in the weekend as well?

+        - Allow sufficient time for the most important phases of the research, such as implementing a Proof of Concept (PoC) and conducting experiments.

-A normal time course for the Bachelor's thesis is to start at the beginning of semester 2 and submit it on Friday of the first exam week.
+        - A normal time course for the Bachelor's thesis is to start at the beginning of semester 2 and submit it on Friday of the first exam week.

-    - It may be helpful to think in terms of weeks.
-Keep in mind that in the model track you typically spend 4 week days on your internship and 1 day on your BP.
+    - When you write e.g. that you're going to work for *one week* on a specific phase, what do you mean exactly?

 - Visualize the action plan with a flow chart or Gantt chart.

      You can edit flowcharts, Gantt or other charts in Mardown at [Mermaid](https://mermaid.js.org).
 In VS Code you can install the [Markdown Preview Mermaid Support](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-mermaid) for this.

      If you want to use the image in your proposal, you can search for a tool to convert the code into images, or you can take a screenshot in the Preview and save it.
-The VS Code plugin [Markdown PDF Export](https://marketplace.visualstudio.com/items?itemName=yzane.markdown-pdf) also correctly converts Mermaid charts.
+The VS Code plugin [Markdown PDF Export](https://marketplace.visualstudio.com/items?itemName=yzane.markdown-pdf) also correctly converts Mermaid charts. **Take screenshots in light mode!** Dark mode screenshots are harder to read and they don't look good in the document.

 ## Examples